mucbuc/rc/README.md

 sandboxing
 --
 * enable commands by adding to the 'sandbox' array in rc/config.json
-* enable file uplad by setting 'upload' true in config.json
+* enable file upload by setting 'upload' true in config.json

 macro substitution
 --